 If you see a suggestion that is not helpful, tap the trash bin icon in the lower right corner of the suggestion card.
 If it’s a suggestion that can be deactivated, you’ll see an option that says Turn off suggestions like this:

 To turn deactivated suggestions back on, tap the Deactivated suggestions icon in the right-side panel:

-Note: This feature is available only to Grammarly Premium, Grammarly Business, and Grammarly for Education users.
+Note: This feature is available only to Grammarly Premium, Grammarly for Business, and Grammarly for Education users.

 Grammarly for iPad offers the following formatting options: